Milnor-Hamm sphere fibrations and the equivalence problem: Introduction

-The tube fibration for positive dimensional discriminant, predicted in \cite{ACT}, has been introduced recently in \cite{ART} under the name \emph{singular Milnor-Hamm tube fibration}, and several new classes of singular map germs with such fibration have been presented.
-This means that over each connected component of the complement of $\Disc G$ there is a well-defined locally trivial fibration, and there are finitely many such components\footnote{a subanalytic set has locally finitely many connected components, see e.g. \cite{BM}.}.
+The tube fibration for positive dimensional discriminant, predicted in \cite{ACT}, has been introduced recently in \cite{ART} under the name \emph{Milnor-Hamm tube fibration}, and several new classes of singular map germs with such fibration have been presented.
+This means that over each connected component of the complement of $\Disc G$ there is a well-defined locally trivial fibration, and there are finitely many such components\footnote{A subanalytic set has locally finitely many connected components, see e.g. \cite{BM}.}.

 According to Milnor's program \cite{Mi} detailed in \cite{dST1}, there are two more steps in order to define \emph{open book structures with singularities}.
 Our paper is devoted to this task in the most reasonable setting of a \emph{radial discriminant}.
 We introduce the \emph{Milnor-Hamm sphere fibration}, we give natural sufficient conditions such that this exists, and we exhibit several such classes of singular maps.

 We then state the problem of the equivalence with the corresponding Milnor-Hamm empty tube fibration and we show how to solve it in our general setting under natural supplementary conditions.

 Several conditions for the existence of the Milnor vector field are presented in \cite{AR}, and further details can be found in \cite{Ri}.